An $\mathrm{\textit{ab-initio}}$ effective solid state photoluminescence by frequency constraint of cluster calculation: S1: Analytic Derivation

 \subsection{Huang-Rhys Constants}

 The analysis above is exact for the spectrum of dipole emission from the displaced harmonic oscillator Hamiltonian under the Franck-Condon approximation.

 To get the Huang-Rhys constants, we make the additional assumption that the hyperbolic functions all oscillate at an identical mean frequency, $\omega$.
-This allows us to move the sum over modes
+This allows us to factor out the hyperbolic terms from the sum over modes in equation~\ref{eq:cutoff}:

 The correlation function is only a function of each individual eigenfrequency in this sum term.
 We now introduce the famous Huang-Rhys constant as:

 In models such as the Fröhlich hamiltonian or the CC model this quantity has physical interpretation as the number of vibrational modes passed during a transition.
 In other words,